-The specific tasks of the Consultancy firm under this consultancy [Lot 1] shall include:
+The specific tasks of the Individual under this consultancy shall include:

-- I. Identifying data demanded by users of the Open Data Portal to include: - Undertake secondary/desk research to examine open data used in studies by international development and watchdog agencies, private sector, civil society, researchers and citizens; - ii.
-Prepare methodology to survey a representative sample of government data users in the public sector, private sector and civil society, including high-volume and high value-added data users, using a contextually relevant mixed method approach (qualitative & quantitative) or some other justifiable cost-effective appropriate approach; report on secondary research and details on the methodology; - iii.
-Conduct survey of representative sample of government data users to determine the most important types of government data that data users wish to access on an upgraded Open Data Portal;
+I. Identifying data demanded by users of the Open Data Portal to include:

+- Undertake desk research to examine open data used in studies by international development and watchdog agencies, private sector, civil society, researchers and citizens; - ii.
+Prepare methodology to survey a representative sample of government data users in the public sector, private sector and civil society, including high-volume and high value-added data users; report on desk research and details on the methodology; - iii.
+Conduct survey of representative sample of government data users to determine the most important types of government data that data users wish to access on an upgraded Open Data Portal, including selected focus group sessions; - iv.
+Prepare preliminary findings of primary research/ survey;